FluegelsApps/iot-utilities/docs/settings/settings_bluetooth.md

 - If this setting is enabled, the app will keep the test running in the backgroud if you close the app
 - If this setting is disabled, the app will stop testing if you are about to close the app
 Note; The server also has to run in the background because this feature depends on it

-### Advertising UUID

-Tap this setting to change the iBeacon UUID of the testing advertiser that will be used during all tests